“Why would a guy who hates spiders choose to keep 11 in his bungalow bathroom?

 After spending a month in Sri Lanka, mostly in a very relaxing setting of beaches and island paradise, it was interesting returning to the chaos of an Indian city, that is Madurai.

-I wasn’t sure how I was going to react, but immediately I was happy to see the cows and goats in the streets, the garbage, the crazy traffic, the strong smells and sights, the loud and non-stop honking of the cars and motorbikes on the streets (this is actually my LEAST favorite thing in all of India).
+I wasn’t sure how I was going to react, but immediately I was happy to see the cows and goats in the streets, the garbage, the crazy traffic, the strong smells and sights, the loud and non-stop honking of the cars and motorbikes on the streets (this is actually my LEAST favorite thing in India).
 I’ve come to the realization that India is the most vibrant place I have ever been to.
 There seems to be energy and life oozing out of everywhere you look.

 After spending a few days in Madurai mostly exploring the beautiful and impressive Meenakshi Amman Temple, (https://en.wikipedia.org/wiki/Meenakshi_Amman_Temple)